chunkhang/chunkhang.com/_posts/2018-10-16-jekyll-assets-and-working-directory.md

 I ran `jekyll serve --trace` to get more information regarding the error.
 Something that caught my attention was `(Sprockets::FileNotFound)`.
 [Sprockets](https://github.com/rails/sprockets) is a dependency for [Jekyll Assets](https://github.com/envygeeks/jekyll-assets), the gem I use for my asset pipeline.
 It meant that, somehow, Jekyll Assets was still using the old working directory.

 I tried running `jekyll clean` to no avail.
-Reinstalling the gem by removing it from `Gemfile` and adding it again also failed  However, renaming the `Workspace` folder back to the original `workspace` did solve the problem immediately.
+Reinstalling the gem by removing it from `Gemfile` and adding it again also failed to solve the problem.

 ### The Solution